RasaHQ/rasa/docs/motivation.rst

 Where to Start
 --------------

-Most users should start with :ref:`tutorial_scratch` .
+After going through the :ref:`installation`, most users should start with :ref:`tutorial_scratch`.
 However, if you already have a bunch of conversations you'd like to use as a training set, check the :ref:`tutorial_babi`.

 Questions
 ---------

-*why python?*
+*Why python?*

     Because of its ecosystem of machine learning tools.
-    The machine learning happens inside the ``Policy`` subclasses, Rasa Core ships with an implementation that uses Keras to predict the bot actions.
+    Head over to :ref:`no_python` for details.

-*is this only for ML experts?*
+*Is this only for ML experts?*

     You can use Rasa if you don't know anything about machine learning, but if you do it's easy to experiment.

-*how much training data do I need?*
+*How much training data do I need?*

     You can bootstrap from zero training data by using interactive learning.
     Try the tutorials!